The 2014 Microsoft Product Roadmap

 "Windows Storage Server Essentials is specifically developed to address the storage needs for small businesses up to 25 users without the need for specialized IT skills," wrote Garcia.
 "Configuring Windows Storage Server 2008 R2 Essentials is easy: remove from box, connect to network, power up and access the device from a browser to configure it."

 The Storage Server Essentials is designed to handle server and PC backups, as well as centralized storage for data sharing, including remote Web access.
 The company is also positioning Windows Storage Server 2008 R2 Essentials as complementary to Windows Small Business Server 2008 and Windows Small Business Server 2011.
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 Internet Explorer 9